pantheon-systems/documentation/source/content/guides/decoupled/overview/07-faq.md

 ### Is Multidev compatible with Front-End Sites?

 Yes, Multidev is compatible with Front-End Sites.
-Refer to [Types of Environments](/guides/decoupled/overview/considerations#types-of-environments) and[Front-End Sites Multidev Development Workflow](/guides/decoupled/overview/considerations#front-end-sites-multidev-development-workflow) for more information.
+Refer to [Types of Environments](/guides/decoupled/overview/considerations#types-of-environments) and [Front-End Sites Multidev Development Workflow](/guides/decoupled/overview/considerations#front-end-sites-multidev-development-workflow) for more information.

 ### Is Advanced Global CDN (AGCDN) compatible with Front-End Sites?